How did you get started doing this type of work?

 set for your child.
 Look for a teacher who sees each student as unique, searches for reasons why the problem exists, and comes up with

 solutions.
 Look for a piano teacher who teaches more

 Look for someone who loves their work.

-A. I work one-on-one, because every single person really does learn differently.
+Then ask the professional what they like about their work.
+I work one-on-one, because every single person really does learn differently.